ge-wu/CMPT434/Assignment02/README.md

 $ ./sender tux8 30000 2 10
 ```
 There are plenty of ways to check IP address on Linux machine.
 Simply, `hostname
 -I`.
 If this not working, please Google yourself for other ways.
-Alterntely, you can use
+Alternately, you can use
 `tux8` or `tux8.usask.ca` which are guarantee work if you run this on Tuxworld.

-*Note: I restrict the uer can only use port 30000.
-The windows size of the
+### Remarks
-receiver and the sender should be the same.
-The unit of timeout is second.*
+- **Window size of the receiver and sender must be the same**

-### Simulating Packet Loss
-Once the receiver received a frame from the sender.
-It will prompt the user
-for input.
-If a line of text beginning with "Y" is input, the receiver should
-consider the message to have been correctly received and a ACk frame will
-send back to the sender; otherwise, the receiver
-should consider the message to have been corrupted or dropped within the network
-and nothing happen.
+- The sender and receiver can only use port 30000
+- The window size is limited from 1 to 7, inclusive.
+The
+timeout must be at least 1 second and at most 30 seconds.
+- Whenever the sender or receiver is asking for an input.
+Input immediately,
+especially for the receiver.
+The user must input something that does not start with
+"Y" to simulate the packet lost or not received.
+- Even though the program is using UDP transmission, still recommend to restart
+both the sender and receiver at the same time.
+Although, the order to start
+them does not matter.
+- The program does not check the length of the user input, because that is not
+important for the purpose of this assignment.

+## Part B
+Please check `PartB.pdf`.